willkendall01/WAISN-Fellowship/README.md

 # WAISN-Fellowship
 Take home test for WAISN Fellowship

-I used the 'django-admin startproject' to start this project, so some files already had a few lines of code.
+I used the `django-admin startproject` to start this project, so some files already had a few lines of code.
 Below the files are listed in (approximate) order of most to least code added by me.